Meet Sandy Cini, LCSW

 Therapy is a journey and the person you choose to walk alongside you can make all the difference.

-Before considering therapy, you probably explored other options like meditation, self-help books, or podcasts.
+Before considering therapy, you probably explored other options like self-help books, podcasts and meditation.
 Those can be useful tools, but meaningful change and transformation usually requires a more deliberate and personalized approach.
-Your story and goals are unique, and your therapy should reflect that.
+Your life story is unique and your therapy should reflect that.

-Starting therapy (or giving it another try) can feel daunting and overwhelming, especially if you're someone who typically prefers handling things on your own.
+Starting therapy (or giving it another try) can feel daunting and overwhelming, especially if you're someone who typically handles things on your own.
 I get it.
-Despite my education and training, and with years of experience as a therapist, I too felt nervous when I sought therapy during difficult times in my own life.
+Despite my education and training, and with years of experience as a therapist, I too felt nervous (ok, more like terrified and ashamed) when I sought therapy during difficult times in my own life.
 That experience deepened my appreciation for the courage it takes to begin this journey and enhanced my respect for the trust and confidence clients place in me as their therapist.

 Some of the best feedback I’ve received from clients over my 25 years of clinical work is that I’m real, open-minded, and down to earth.
 I don’t want therapy to be another place where you have to “hold it together”, “put on a brave face”, or “stay strong”.